wooandrew/wooandrew/README.md

 ### Hi there 👋

 I'm Andrew Woo.
-I'm a Master's student at the Georgia Institute of Technology studying Computer Science with concentration in High Performance Computing.
+I'm a Master's student at the Georgia Institute of Technology studying Computer Science with concentration in Computing Systems.
 I received my Bachelor's degree in Computer Science with Highest Honors from Georgia Tech in May of 2024, with threads in Systems Architecture and Information/Internetworks.

 I am currently working as a Graduate Research Assistant at the Georgia Institute of Technology, assisting in the advancement of research into satellite systems in Low Earth Orbit (LEO) and developing simulations for satellites in cis-lunar and lunar orbit.